 |Clean skirting boards, check for splash stains on doors and remove.|

-We all now how much bacteria can be collected within a toilet.
-This bacteria is also transferable from the likes of a toilet seat, the lever for flushing, door handles and many more areas.
-This facility is extremely important to be disinfect and clean regularly otherwise bacteria and viruses can spread extremely easily through the household.
-Splashes can be difficult to find and to clean, but we have put together some more information for you on how you can effectively clean up splashes.
+We all know how much bacteria can be collected within a toilet.
+In addition, this bacteria is also transferable from the likes of a toilet seat, the lever for flushing, door handles and many more areas.
+Furthermore, this facility is extremely important to be disinfected and clean regularly otherwise bacteria and viruses can spread extremely easily through the household.
+Splashes can be difficult to find and clean, but we have put together some more information on how you can effectively clean up splashes.

 Toilet cleaning products: